-The Group always recognises lifetime ECL for trade and other receivables, amounts due from a related parties, and bank balances.
+The Group always recognises lifetime ECL for trade and other receivables.
 The expected credit losses on these financial assets are estimated using a provision matrix based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.